 Conclusion on Beans

 You can feed your dog appropriately portioned cooked beans.
 Mixing this vegetable in with regular dog food makes sense.
-They are healthy, but some preparation is required for pets.
+They are healthy, but some preparation is required.
 Soak your beans and cook them prior to Fido’s feeding time.
 The resulting gas is normal and, hopefully, not a dog deal breaker.